3n0ugh/PostgreSQL-Notes/psql-notes.md

             -   Return true if a value matches any value in a list
             -   ```sql
-                SELECT username, password FROM accounts WHERE username IN ('serhat', 'melek');
+                SELECT username, password FROM accounts WHERE username IN ('serhat', 'serhat');
                 ```

         -   LIKE